BitBadges/grant-application/application.md

 ## Future Plans
 ---

 Outside of updating dependencies and actively mantaining this project, our team has lots of plans.
+Many of these plans are centered around expansion in regards to our usecases and projects built around it.
+This will include

 ---